Introducing IEEE Empower a Billion Lives

 VIRTUAL WORKSHOP ON ENERGY ACCESS AND EMPOWER A BILLION LIVES II (EBL-II)

-The workshop will feature leaders from the energy access field to provide perspective and a vision of how viable solutions may be developed and deployed at scale.
-Invitees include a mix of people from academia, industry, NGOs, key international and governmental organizations.
-Topics include
+The workshop featured leaders from the energy access field to provide perspective and a vision of how viable solutions may be developed and deployed at scale.
+Invitees included a mix of people from academia, industry, NGOs, key international and governmental organizations.
+This link will take you to the Workshop.

 Energy access is a global challenge